This baked cod is hands-down my favorite fish dish. It turns out perfectly flaky every time. The flavorful, creamy sauce puts it over the top!

 To make this recipe gluten-free, the only thing you really need to be conscious of is the breadcrumbs.
 You can easily replace the breadcrumbs with GF breadcrumbs or you can leave the breadcrumbs out altogether.
 The béchamel sauce is made with cornstarch so you don’t need to make any adjustments there.

-How to make baked cod:
+How to prepare baked cod:

 First, you season the fish with salt and then slather with seasoned butter: